-We target total employee compensation and benefits expense (excluding for these purposes, compensation and benefits expense associated with new business initiatives or any vesting of partnership units or RSUs granted in connection with the Reorganization and the IPO) at a level not to exceed 50% of revenue (excluding for these purposes any revenue associated with carried interest and reimbursable expenses).
-Since the acquisition of Braveheart represents a new business initiative, we have excluded the revenues and compensation expenses associated with our European operations in calculating our compensation and benefits expense target for 2007.
-We retain the ability to exceed our compensation and benefit expense target, change the target or change how the target is calculated at any time.
+We target total employee compensation and benefits awards (excluding for these purposes, compensation and benefits awards associated with new business initiatives, at a level not to exceed 50% of revenue (excluding for these purposes any revenue associated with carried interest and reimbursable expenses).
+We retain the ability to exceed our compensation and benefit award target, change the target or change how the target is calculated at any time.